China cuts key interest rate as recovery falters

 The cut comes as other major economies raised rates to tackle rising prices.

-The PBOC last cut its one year rate - on which most of China's household and business loans are based- in June.
+The PBOC last cut its one year rate - on which most of China's household and business loans are based - in June.

+Jun Bei Liu from Tribeca Investment Partners told the BBC that the move is unlikely to have a major impact but does indicate the Chinese government's commitment to reviving the economy.

+"We will need bigger stimulus package to boost confidence and in turn drive up consumption and growth.
+Without it, economy is risking faltering into deflation which will be harder to revive, she added.

 Economists had also expected the bank to lower its five-year loan prime rate, which the country's mortgages are pegged to.
 However, it was unchanged at 4.2%